 3. Ability to manage 3D

 This is more than obvious.
-So far the three-dimensional has been representative, largely alphanumerically.
-It is possible to arrive at an apartment in horizontal property knowing its property code, the constructive stage, the tower number, the level and number of the apartment.
+So far the three-dimensional has been representative, largely alphanumeric.
+It is possible to get to an apartment in horizontal property knowing its property code, the stage of the construction complex, the tower number, the level and the apartment number.

-The trend of Digital Twins and SmartCities is leading to three-dimensional modeling mechanisms on software functionalities for asset management (Cadastre Indoors).
-Well, beyond that representation, Cadastre 2034 says that they can be managed; means, applying registry techniques so that their update is not only touching and deleting, but associated with life cycle transactions; they are born, their geometry is captured, they are modeled, they enter into operation with the daily processes of the human being, suffer mutations, and even die.
+The trend of Digital Twins and SmartCities is leading to three-dimensional modeling mechanisms on software functionalities for asset management (Indoors Cadastre).
+Well, beyond that representation, Cadastre 2034 says that they can be managed; means, apply registry techniques so that their update is not only touch and delete, but are associated with life cycle transactions; They are born, their geometry is captured, they are modeled, they come into operation with everyday human processes, they undergo mutations, and they even die.